mkeithX/mkeithx.github.io/CONTRIBUTING.md

 ## Issues

-If you find a bug, have a suggestion, or want to request a new feature, feel free to open an issue in the repository.
-Make sure to provide as much detail as possible to help us understand and address the issue efficiently.
+If you find a bug, have a suggestion, or want to request a new feature, feel free to open an [issue](https://github.com/mkeithX/mkeithx.github.io/issues) in the repository.

+**IMPORTANT**:
+Please visit [Docusaurus website](https://docusaurus.io/community/contributing#issues) for issues related to infrastructure.

 ## Licensing